reframe-hpc/reframe/docs/config_reference.rst

    Reasons to proactively cancel a pending Slurm job.

-   If a job associated to a test is in pending state with one of the reasons listed here, ReFrame will cancel the job.
+   If a job associated to a test is in pending state with one of the reasons listed, ReFrame will cancel the job.

    This option is relevant for the Slurm backends only.